 #3 Update Digital Notebooks or Portfolios

 Teachers who are curious about shifting from paper notebooks to digital ones should check out my blog on this topic.
 I share my resources for setting up a digital notebook using either Blogger or Google Sites.
-I also created a Google Site Scavenger Hunt designed to help students create a Google Site for either a digital notebook or portfolio.
+I also created a Google Site Scavenger Hunt designed to help students build a Google Site for a digital notebook or portfolio.
 Teachers working with younger students may want to check out the blog I wrote about using Google Slides instead of Google Sites to set up digital notebooks.

 #4 Communicating about Progress

 Teachers feel immense pressure to communicate with parents about student progress.
-Yet, I believe it is unrealistic for a single teacher to keep parents and guardians updated on their students’ progress.
+Yet, it is unrealistic for a single teacher to keep parents and guardians updated on their students’ progress.
 Instead, this is a conversation I think students should own.

 I encourage teachers to shift the responsibility of communicating with parents to students.
 I believe students should provide their parents with regular updates about their progress, upcoming events, important due dates, and work toward academic goals.

 At the high school level, I had students email their parents and CC me.
-I provided templates to guide their communication to parents.
+I provided templates to guide their communication with parents.
 When I coach elementary teachers, we use audio recording tools in apps like Remind or Class Dojo to record audio updates about student progress.